 - What car should you rent for this road trip?

-- 5 Days self-drive best classic route map
+- 5 days in Iceland: self-drive route map

-- 5 day Iceland summer road trip – detailed itinerary
+- 5 day in Iceland: summer road trip itinerary

 Weather | The weather in the summer is usually warm and soothing.
 It isn’t particularly hot, but warm enough to not need a heavy jacket. | The Icelandic weather during winter can be quite cold with temperatures dropping to low single digits in celsius.
 It also features heavy snow and harsh winds. |